eligrey/async.js/README.md

 ### confirm(message : str [, trueChoiceName : str] [, falseChoiceName : str]) : bool

-The user is displayed the message and both choice names for their corresponding values.
+The message is displayed to the user and both choice names for their corresponding values.
 If no choice names are specified, the default of "OK" for `true` and "Cancel" for `false` will be used.
 In a JavaScript shell, the default choices will be "Y/N".
 This returns the boolean value corresponding to the choice the user chooses.

+### inform(message : str) : bool | null

+The message is displayed to the user in a way that will get their attention more than the puts method.

 Minification